propeldata/airbyte-destination/README.md

 ### Write
 If you haven't already, set up the secrets config file as described in the command above.
 To test the `write` command you should pass down:
-- The config file previously generated
+- The config file previously generated.
-- A configured catalog, which describes an Airbyte Stream
+- A configured catalog.
+It describes an Airbyte Stream, which is a Data Pool on our side.
-- Record and State messages via stdin
+- Record and State messages via stdin.
+These are the records that will be inserted to the Data Pool.

 Samples of the last two can be found in `sample_files/` and can be used as such:
 ```shell